zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

     ![](images/4-db.png)

 2. Verify that the Admin Server is running.
-Open a browser window and Click on the bookmark *Workshop links* and click on *Weblogic Admin Console* to access the Weblogic console
+Open a browser window and Click on the bookmark *Workshop links* and click on *Weblogic Admin Console* to access the Weblogic console.

     ![](images/7-weblogic-console.png)

-3. Sign in to the console with the weblogic credentials
+3. Sign in to the console with the weblogic credentials.

     ```
     Username:<copy>weblogic</copy>